shamspour/datalemur-sql-practice/01-data-science-skills/README.md

 | 345          | Python     |
 | 345          | Tableau    |

-## Solution (see solution.sql)

-The query:
+## Key SQL Clauses Used

-- Filters only the required skills.
+- `WHERE` – Filter only the required skills.
-- Groups by candidate_id.
+- `GROUP BY` – Aggregate skills for each candidate.
-- Returns only those with all three required skills.
+- `HAVING COUNT(...)` – Select only candidates with all three required skills.
+- `ORDER BY` – Sort results by candidate_id.

+# Solution (see solution.sql)

 ```sql
 SELECT candidate_id